Icons of the Tetons Photography Workshop

 Itinerary & Logistics

-Day 1 - Meet & Greet: Meet at 3PM for a short orientations session, where we will get to know each other, review the workshop schedule and discuss NPS regulations and safety.
+Day 1 - Meet & Greet: Meet at 3PM on June 8th for a short orientations session, where we will get to know each other, review the workshop schedule and discuss NPS regulations and safety.
 After dinner, we will head out for our first sunset shoot!

 A flexible daily agenda will allow for optimal conditions, and we will incorporate as many iconic locations as possible.
 Ryan's trained eye & keen sense of animal behavior will help us find the best wildlife sightings & photographic opportunities.
 If skies cooperate, we will have the option of Milky Way photography.